Michaeltaoma/SecureCovid/README.md

 # SecureCovid

-Implementation of secure covid project described in <a href="https://drive.google.com/file/d/1Odv8z8mtWyKuNxhsem-cj6CA3QCb_QnS/view?usp=sharing">propal</a>.
+Implementation of secure covid project described in <a href="https://drive.google.com/file/d/1Odv8z8mtWyKuNxhsem-cj6CA3QCb_QnS/view?usp=sharing">proposal</a>.

+can find most of the examples in <code>notebook</code>

 ## Shadow Model